Jaysun12345/jeng8615-tracker-deco2017/README.md

 * Screentime graphs

-Once a checkbox is checked, the "episode length" value is added to the screentime graph and updates instantly with every checkbox that is marked off, along with the weekly average.
+Once a checkbox is checked, the `episode length` value is added to the screentime graph and updates instantly with every checkbox that is marked off, along with the weekly average.
 These values represent how much the user is watching.

 The screentime graphs on the side are static, and normally would only change with large changes in data.
 These graphs only emphasise the purpose of the website being a media consumption tracker.